MicrosoftDocs/windows-dev-docs/windows-apps-src/apps-for-education/take-a-test-api.md

 `browser.security.setCapability(capabilityString,value)`

 **Parameters**
 `capabilityString` - string to determine which capability to set.
-Valid capability strings are "screenCapture" and "printing" (case insensitive).
+Valid capability strings are "screenMonitoring", "printing", and "textSuggestions" (case insensitive).
 `value` - boolean value to enable or disable the specified capability

 **Return Value**